kvvloten/samba_integrations/fileserver_search/README.md

 Setup instructions are written for a Debian Bullseye server.

-Samba current does not have support for authentication to Opensearch.
-An opensearch-proxy is setup which adds authentication over an encrypted connection.
-Since it listens to localhost only, this is secure enough.
+Design decisions:
+- Security is part of the design and of the setup
+- Opensearch and Opensearch-dashboards are broader usable (not exclusively for the fileserver), therefore it should be installed on another machine
+- Opensearch is configured as a single node cluster
+- Daemons (e.g. FScrawler) should not run as `root` if possible
+- Filesystem permissions provide more fine-grained control on what can be accessed and indexed by FScrawler
+- Webapplications should run behind a reverse-proxy, for extra control on access
+- User access is based on RBAC and AD
+- The setup uses default settings with regards to performance and scalability

 Assumptions:
 - A working Samba fileserver
-- Another machine is available for setup of Opensearch
+- Another machine or container is available for setup of Opensearch
 - Apache2 is setup on the same server as Opensearch and has a TLS enabled vhost ready to use.
 - A host X509 (server-) certificate and a key file for the Opensearch server
 - A X509 (client-) certificate and a key file for the Opensearch admin-user

+In case you want to use containers the to most logical choice is lxc-containers and for the fileserver that must be a privileged container.

+Samba current does not have support for authentication to Opensearch (which is required).
+An opensearch-proxy is setup which adds authentication over an encrypted connection.
+Since it listens to localhost only, this is secure enough.

-### Setup steps on Opensearch machine
+### Setup steps on Opensearch machine (or container)

 On the Opensearch machine:
 - Install Opensearch and configure users and roles